The Falcon in San Francisco: Plot

-While travelling by train with his sidekick and assistant, "Goldie" Locke (Edward Brophy), for a vacation in San Francisco, Tom Lawrence (Tom Conway), a.k.a.
-The Falcon, meets Annie Marshall (Sharyn Moffett), a lonely little girl.
-Annie tells them that she is being held prisoner by her nurse, Miss Carla Keyes (Hermine Sterler), and butler Loomis (Jason Robards Sr.).
+While travelling by train with his sidekick and assistant, "Goldie" Locke, for a vacation in San Francisco, Tom Lawrence, a.k.a.
+The Falcon, meets Annie Marshall, a lonely little girl.
+Annie tells them that she is being held prisoner by her nurse, Miss Carla Keyes, and butler Loomis.
 Annie's story is cut short when Miss Keyes comes for her.
-Shortly after, the little girl rushes back to Tom to tell him her nurse is dead.
+Shortly after, the little girl rushes back to Tom to tell him she cannot wake her nurse; Keyes turns out to be dead.

-Tom and Goldie take charge of Annie but police are notified that the little girl was kidnapped.
-When the train arrives in San Francisco, the police are waiting for the Falcon.
-Released on $10,000 bail, posted by Doreen Temple (Fay Helm), who promises Tom she will disclose the motive behind her generosity.
-At dinner that evening, Doreen brings along her bodyguard Rickey (Carl Kent), posing as a police officer.
-When they leave, Rickey knocks Tom out and takes him to Doreen's apartment where she interrogates him about the murder, and to stay away from gangster Peter Vantine (John Mylong) and the cargo ship, the S.S.
-Citadel.
+Tom takes charge of Annie, but the police are notified by an anonymous source that the little girl is being kidnapped.
+After they arrive in San Francisco, he takes her home in a taxi, but the police apprehend the Falcon.
+Released on $10,000 bail, posted by Doreen Temple, a complete stranger, who promises Tom she will disclose the motive behind her generosity.
+At dinner that evening, Doreen brings along her bodyguard Rickey, posing as a police officer.
+When they leave, Rickey knocks Tom out and takes him to Doreen's apartment, where she interrogates him about someone named Vantine.
+When he denies knowing the man, she does not believe him and has Rickey beat him up with the help of another man; Doreen lets him go, telling him to take Vantine a message: to stay away from something called the Citadel.

-After Tom returns to his hotel to collect Goldie, they decide to pay a visit to Annie's house, where they meet her older sister Joan (Rita Corday) who denies that she knows Doreen or Vantine.
+After Tom returns to his hotel to collect Goldie, they decide to pay a visit to Annie's house, where they meet her older sister Joan who denies knowing either Doreen or Vantine.
 Annie claims she made up the story about being held captive, but when Tom sneaks back to the house to talk to her, she says Loomis is holding her prisoner.
-She takes them to Carla's room where they find a photograph of a ship's officer (Johnny Strong), signed to his wife, Carla.
+She takes them to Carla's room where they find a photograph of a ship's officer, signed to his wife, Carla.